PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 - `NAMESPACE`: The unique key used to identify your project namespace.
 - `POWERLOOM_REPORTING_URL`: The URL for reporting to PowerLoom.
 - `PROST_CHAIN_ID`: Enter the Devnet chain ID
 - `SLOT_ID`: Enter your Devnet Slot ID.
-[You can find the slotID on the [Sepolia block explorer](https://sepolia.etherscan.io/) by searching for the transaction hash of your node mint.]
+[You can find the slotID by visiting the [Devnet Dashboard](https://devnet-mint.powerloom.dev/dashboard), or on the [Sepolia block explorer](https://sepolia.etherscan.io/) by searching for the transaction hash of your node mint]

 Optional variables: